rafilipe/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 - [Password-spray attack](#password-spray-attack)
 - [Brute-force password attack](#brute-force-password-attack)

 For an attack to be successfully launched, make sure that the account you are using to run simulated attacks is using multi-factor authentication.
-In addition, you must be an Office 365 global administrator or a security administrator.
+In addition, you must be an Office 365 global administrator.
 (To learn more about roles and permissions, see [Permissions in the Office 365 Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).)

 To access Attack Simulator, in the Security &amp; Compliance Center, choose **Threat management** \> **Attack simulator**.